 Director of the Center for Interdisciplinary Brain Sciences Research at Stanford, Howard C. Robbins Professor in Psychiatry and Behavioral Sciences, Professor

-Dr. Reiss is board-certified in child and adult psychiatry and has worked with families having one or more members with fragile X, in both the clinical and research settings, for over 40 years.
+Dr. Reiss is board-certified in child and adult psychiatry and has worked with families having one or more members with Fragile X, in both the clinical and research settings, for over 40 years.
 Allan saw his first family with affected family members in 1982.
 Since then, he has sought to contribute meaningful scientific and clinical knowledge to the field with the overarching goal of improving outcomes and quality of life among affected individuals and their families.
 In his spare time, he pursues his strong interest in space sciences and music.

 Scott Hall, PhD